Seagate/cortx-k8s/README.md

 ### Undeploying CORTX on Kubernetes

-Run the `destroy-cortx-cloud` script, passing in the path to the previously updated `solution.yaml` file
+Run the `destroy-cortx-cloud.sh` script, passing in the path to the previously updated `solution.yaml` file

 ```bash
 ./destroy-cortx-cloud.sh solution.yaml